Balsamic vinegar of Modena

-Balsamic vinegar of Modena is a variety of balsamic vinegar and a PGI condiment from Italy.
+Balsamic vinegar of Modena (BVM; aceto balsamico di Modena, ABM) is a protected geographic indication variety of balsamic vinegar.
 It is produced according to various recipes.
 The PGI production regulations leave plenty of leeway, allowing the use of grape must (even if it is not from the provinces of Modena and Reggio Emilia) in percentages between 20 and 90% and wine vinegar between 10 and 80%.
 The use of caramel is allowed, up to 2%.
 Reading the tag can provide useful information on the ingredients used and the processing methods.
-Withdrawal and refilling, as used in making Traditional Balsamic Vinegar, are not used; the ingredients, once mixed, must be kept in wood containers for a duration of at least 60 days.
-If the product is kept there for 3 years or more it is labeled "invecchiato" (aged).

-The Balsamic vinegar of Modena gained the PGI label on 3 July 2009.
+Withdrawal and refilling, as used in making traditional balsamic vinegar, are not required; the ingredients, once mixed, must be kept in wood containers for a duration of at least 60 days.
+If the product is kept there for 3 years or more it is labeled "invecchiato" ('aged').
+The balsamic vinegar of Modena gained the PGI label on 3 July 2009.
 The requirements for the much more expensive PDO Traditional Balsamic Vinegar are different and more restrictive; it must contain only grape must and be aged for at least 12 years.

+Standard

+The standard for ABM is established as part of the PGI definition.
+Beyond those mentioned in the introduction, additional rules about the process and materials are: